 Formosan Lilies are able to bloom even in the worst of conditions.

-The time of the movement was in spring, just as the Formosan Lilies bloom.
-It also represented the youth of the students (Spring is often times used to describe youth as the word youth in Mandarin is 青春.
-The second word is spring.)
+The movement took place in the spring, when Formosan Lilies bloom.
+It also represented the youth of the students.
+Spring is often used to describe the youth as the word ‘youth’ in Mandarin is 青春 (the second word is the character for ‘spring’.)

 In the Lukai Tribe, an indigenous tribe of Taiwan, the Formosan Lily was a symbol of honor.